|TOP 100 Things to do in Sydney, Australia|

 Sydney Harbour top things to do

-Top things to do close to Sydney Harbour
+Top things to do close to the centre of Sydney

+Do you take to the water or enjoy the harbour views from dry land?
+Is a ferry as a good as a Sydney Harbour Cruise?
 We do our best to highlight some of the major attractions but it is mostly about using your senses to soak up and breath in the very heart and essence of Sydney.
-You may find this page particularly useful if you won't have much time and/or you are staying close to Sydney Harbour.
+You may find this page particularly useful if you won't have much time and/or you are staying close to the centre of town.

-We hope you enjoy our little tour of the attractions close to Sydney Harbour.
-If you would like to see even more of Sydney's top attractions (including those away from Sydney Harbour) please try the full list of the Top 100 plus things to do in Sydney.
+We hope you enjoy our little tour of the attractions close to the Harbour.
+If you would like to see even more of Sydney's top attractions please try the full list of the Top 100 plus things to do.

 The harbour is alive with its many magnificent colours, sounds and sights.
-Catch the hustle and bustle of sydney's water buses ferrying their passengers to all parts of the harbour.
+Catch the hustle and bustle of the water buses ferrying their passengers to all parts of Sydney.
 See the graceful luxury liners glide into Circular Quay.
 Visit some of the beautiful petite harbour islands and beaches.
-Finally, there is the small matter of the towering Sydney Harbour Bridge and the world heritage listed Sydney Opera House.
+Finally, there is the small matter of the towering Harbour Bridge and the world heritage listed Opera House.
 Enjoy!

-1 Catch the Manly Ferry from Circular Quay, Sydney Cove to Manly
+1 Catch the Manly Ferry from Circular Quay to Manly

-An excellent view of the Sydney Harbour Bridge and Sydney Opera House is yours for the photo taking.
+An excellent view of the Bridge and the Opera House is yours for the photo taking.

 Catch the Manly Ferry (More)

-If you prefer your experience of Sydney Harbour to be shared exclusively with your fellow tourists and travellers then there are plenty of Sydney Harbour Cruises to choose from.
+If you prefer your experience of Harbour to be shared exclusively with your fellow tourists and travellers then there are plenty of cruises to choose from.
 Some with food and music, others may only last a couple of hours.
-You'll find all the major tour operators, operate from Jetty no.6 at the western end of Circular Quay (furthest away from the Sydney Opera House).
+You'll find all the major tour operators, operate from Jetty no.6 at the western end of Circular Quay (furthest away from the Opera House).

-Everybody goes on a Sydney Harbour Cruise.
-Just bear in the mind Sydney Harbour looks equally fabulous the same from the deck of a Sydney Ferry or a Sydney cruise boat.
-The advantages of going on a Sydney Harbour Cruise are that it lasts longer than a ride on a Sydney Ferry and provides commentary.
+Everybody goes on a Harbour Cruise.
+Just bear in the mind that the Harbour looks equally fabulous the same from the deck of a ferry or a cruise boat.
+The advantages of going on a cruise are that it lasts longer than a ride on a ferry and provides commentary.
 The advantage of a ferry is just opposite.
 It all depends on your preference.
 You can always do both.

 5 North Head

-North Head (not far from Manly) will provide you with a stupendous view of Sydney Harbour.
+North Head (not far from Manly) will provide you with a stupendous view of the Sydney.
 Enjoy the bush as you meander down to the lookout(s) but the view is the main attraction.

-The Sydney Harbour Bridge Climb is not as tough as it might first appear.
-The slope leading to the top of Sydney Harbour Bridge isn't overly challenging - particularly on the way down.
+The Bridge Climb is not as tough as it might first appear.
+The slope leading to the top of the Bridge isn't overly challenging - particularly on the way down.
 The negatives are the cost, the long period of preparation and 'training' before you go up, no cameras (Bridge Climb will sell you photos) and it can also get a little sweaty in their 'fashion' grey suits.

 Worth it? - Absolutely - it is an experience and a half - a must do, particularly if you like being chained to something.